Dog Training 101: What to Teach Your New Dog

 You are free to go.
 Teaching a release cue to a dog like “Okay” or “Free” gives your dog permission to stop doing what you previously asked them to do.
 Used most commonly with “Wait” and “Stay,” it tells your dog that the behavior no longer needs to be performed.
 For example, your dog can get up and move around if they’ve been staying or go through the door if they’ve been waiting.

 Performing an endearing trick on cue shows off a dog’s training better than most practical skills.
 Sure, it may be harder to teach a dog to stay or come when called than to high-five, wave, spin, or roll over, but not many people know that.
-So, most people will be impressed by the trick and consider your dog more charming as a result.
+So, most people will be impressed by the trick and charmed by your pup as a result.

 When it’s time to call in reinforcements.